-Trex Company, Inc. is currently a wholly-owned subsidiary of TREX Company, LLC, a Delaware limited liability company.
-Prior to the consummation of the Offering, the members of TREX Company, LLC other than Mobil will contribute their junior membership interests in TREX Company, LLC to Trex Company, Inc. in exchange for Common Stock of Trex Company, Inc. Concurrently with such exchange, Mobil will exchange its preferred membership interest in TREX Company, LLC for a \$3.1 million note of Trex Company, Inc. payable upon the consummation of the Offering.
-As a result of such exchanges, TREX Company, LLC will become a wholly-owned subsidiary of Trex Company, Inc. In connection with the Exchange Transaction, the Certificate of Incorporation and Bylaws will be restated in their entirety.
-See "Description of Capital Stock" for a description of the Certificate of Incorporation and Bylaws that will be in effect at the time of the consummation of the Offering.
+Until April 7, 1999, Trex Company, Inc. was a wholly-owned subsidiary of TREX Company, LLC, a Delaware limited liability company.
+On April 7, 1999, the members of TREX Company, LLC other than Mobil contributed their junior membership interests in TREX Company, LLC to Trex Company, Inc. in exchange for Common Stock of Trex Company, Inc. Concurrently with such exchange, Mobil exchanged its preferred membership interest in TREX Company, LLC for a \$3.1 million note of Trex Company, Inc. payable upon the consummation of the Offering.
+As a result of such exchanges, TREX Company, LLC became a wholly-owned subsidiary of Trex Company, Inc. Before the Exchange Transaction, the Certificate of Incorporation and Bylaws were restated in their entirety.
+See "Description of Capital Stock" for a description of the Certificate of Incorporation and Bylaws that are in effect on the date of this Prospectus.

-In the Exchange Transaction, the junior membership interests in TREX Company, LLC will be exchanged for shares of Common Stock of Trex Company, Inc. as follows: (i) the membership interests of the Management Holders (as defined below) will be exchanged for a total of 9,225,000 shares of Common Stock; and (ii) the membership interests of the Institutional Investors will be exchanged for a total of 1,025,000 shares of Common Stock.
-The Company will receive no additional consideration in connection with the exchange of membership interests for shares of Common Stock.
-Immediately following the Exchange Transaction, the Management Holders and the Institutional Investors will beneficially own 90% and 10%, respectively, of the outstanding Common Stock, which is the same proportion in which they held membership interests in TREX Company, LLC immediately before the Exchange Transaction.
+In the Exchange Transaction, the junior membership interests in TREX Company, LLC were exchanged for shares of Common Stock of Trex Company, Inc. as follows: (i) the membership interests of the Management Holders (as defined below) were exchanged for a total of 8,550,000 shares of Common Stock; and (ii) the membership interests of the Institutional Investors were exchanged for a total of 950,000 shares of Common Stock.
+The Company received no additional consideration in connection with the exchange of membership interests for shares of Common Stock.
+Immediately following the Exchange Transaction, the Management Holders and the Institutional Investors beneficially owned 90% and 10%, respectively, of the outstanding Common Stock, which is the same proportion in which they held membership interests in TREX Company, LLC immediately before the Exchange Transaction.

-Before the Exchange Transaction, TREX Company, LLC will exercise an option to repurchase from the Institutional Investors approximately 667 junior membership interests designated as Class A Units.
-As a result of exercise of this option, the beneficial ownership of outstanding junior membership interests by the Institutional Investors will decrease to 10% from 25%, while the beneficial ownership of outstanding junior membership interests by the Management Holders will increase to 90% from 75%.
+Before the Exchange Transaction, TREX Company, LLC exercised an option to repurchase from the Institutional Investors approximately 667 junior membership interests designated as Class A Units.
+As a result of exercise of this option, the beneficial ownership of outstanding junior membership interests by the Institutional Investors decreased to 10% from 25%, while the beneficial ownership of outstanding junior membership interests by the Management Holders increased to 90% from 75%.
 The terms of this option are set forth in an agreement which TREX Company, LLC, the Management Holders and the Institutional Investors entered into in connection with the Acquisition.
-The option exercise price will be \$.01 for each junior membership interest repurchased.
-The number of junior membership interests TREX Company, LLC may repurchase pursuant to the option is based on the internal rate of return earned since the Acquisition by the Institutional Investors on their investment in TREX Company, LLC, which consists of the Senior Notes, the Subordinated Notes and their junior membership interests.
-The initial public offering price of the Shares is one component of the internal rate of return calculation.
-The number of junior membership interests TREX Company, LLC will repurchase will be the same at each of the initial public offering prices of the Shares within the range set forth on the cover page of this Prospectus.
+The option exercise price was \$.01 for each junior membership interest repurchased.
+The number of junior membership interests TREX Company, LLC repurchased pursuant to the option was based on the internal rate of return earned since the Acquisition by the Institutional Investors on their investment in TREX Company, LLC, which consists of the Senior Notes, the Subordinated Notes and their junior membership interests.
+The initial public offering price of the Shares was one component of the internal rate of return calculation.

 In connection with the Exchange Transaction, TREX Company, LLC will make the LLC Distribution to the Management Holders and the Institutional Investors.
-The estimated amount of the LLC Distribution as of December 31, 1998 is \$5.6 million.
-Such amount will be increased by the amount of any taxable income realized by TREX Company, LLC from January 1, 1999 through the date of the LLC Distribution.
-Of the LLC Distribution, which is estimated to be approximately \$11.3 million as of the expected payment date, approximately \$8.9 million represents the amount of the previously recognized and undistributed income of TREX Company, LLC through the expected payment date on which the members have paid, or will pay, income tax and approximately \$2.4 million represents a return of capital.
+Of the LLC Distribution, which is estimated to be approximately \$12.2 million as of the Reorganization date of April 7, 1999, approximately \$9.8 million represents the amount of the previously recognized and undistributed income of TREX Company, LLC through the Reorganization date on which the members have paid, or will pay, income tax, and approximately \$2.4 million represents a return of capital.
+The \$9.8 million amount and the total amount of the LLC Distribution are subject to adjustment based on the actual taxable income of TREX Company, LLC from January 1, 1999 through the Reorganization date.